Functional Collection Programming with Semi-Ring Dictionaries: Efficiency

 \subsubsection{Horizontal Loop Fusion}

 Another form of loop fusion involves simultaneous iterations over the same collection, referred to as horizontal loop fusion.
 More specifically, in query processing workloads, there could be several aggregate computations over the same relation.
 In such cases, one can share the scan over the same relation and compute all the aggregates simultaneously.
-For example, in order to compute the average, one can use the following two aggregates over the same relation !R!:

-In such a case, one can iterate over the input relation only once, and compute both aggregates as a tuple:

-In this optimized expression, the average is computed by dividing the element of the tuple storing summation over the count.
+For example, in order to compute the average, one can use the following two aggregates over the same relation !R!, as shown in the left expression in Figure~\ref{fig:opt:ex:avg}.
+In such a case, one can iterate over the input relation only once, and compute both aggregates as a tuple.
+In this optimized expression (cf. right expression in Figure~\ref{fig:opt:ex:avg}), the average is computed by dividing the element of the tuple storing summation over the count.
+This optimization corresponds to \textit{merging a batch of aggregates} over the same relation in databases.